pachadotdev/tabler-server/README.md

 ## Differences with Shiny Server

 Shiny Server Open Source lacks enterprise features like built-in user authentication, role-based access control, and automated scaling for heavy traffic.
-It can be expanded by using Shiny Server Pro (discontinued) or [Posit Connect]().
+It can be expanded by using Shiny Server Pro (discontinued) or [Posit Connect](https://posit.co/products/enterprise/connect).
 However, its open source edition uses the AGPL software license, which makes it unsuitable for commercial applications.

 Tabler Server, and the tabler R package, allow to create interactive dashboard with a similar syntax to Shiny apps in R and both are released under the Apache License.
 This means that Tabler Server is not a commercial product, it can be used for a wide range of projects including commercial uses, and it is released "as is".
+There is no support besides the documentation.

 The Apache License 2.0 permits commercial use, modification, distribution, and private use, while prohibiting holding authors liable and the unauthorized use of trademarks.
 It requires including the original copyright, patent notices, and license text in any distribution.
 See more on [tl;drLegal](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).